 Pursuant to article 1483, ICC, sellers shall warrant buyers against dispossession.
 If buyers are dispossessed by a third party, they are entitled to rescind the contract if they had ignored in good faith that sellers did not own the purchased item when they entered the contract.
-Furthermore, they are entitled to the reimbursement of the price paid, the expenses connected to the purchased asset (including restoration expenses) and the damages suffered as a result of the dispossession (article 1479, ICC).
+Furthermore, they are entitled to the reimbursement of the price paid, the documented expenses connected to the purchased asset (including restoration expenses)

+and the damages suffered as a result of the dispossession (article 1479, ICC).

-The parties may agree a limitation or exclusion of the seller's warranty of title, but the seller always remains liable if the buyer suffers dispossession as a result of the seller's misconduct.
+The parties may agree on a limitation or exclusion of the sellers' warranty of title, but sellers always remain liable if buyers suffer dispossession as a result of the sellers' misconduct.

-If a third party sues the buyer alleging that it is the owner of the asset, the buyer can file a third-party complaint against the seller.
+If a third party sues the buyer alleging to be the owner of the asset, the buyer can file a third-party complaint against the seller.
 If they fail to do so and an irrevocable judgment by a court order them to release the purchased asset to the third party, they no longer have a warranty of title against the seller, if the latter proves that there was a sufficient ground to dismiss the dispossession claim.

-The warranty of title claim limitation period is 10 years (article 2946, ICC) and starts on the date the dispossession is confirmed by an irrevocable judgment (Court of Cassation, 10 January 1997, No 184).
+The warranty of title claim limitation period is 10 years (article 2946, ICC) and starts on the date the dispossession is confirmed by an irrevocable judgment (Court of Cassation, 10 January 1997, No. 184).